StephenCWills/Easer/Advanced-Event-control.md

 By default, an Event is immediate, which is "volatile": The node will become `true` and then immediately `false` after (recursively) testing and processing the children nodes.

 When setting "persistent", the node will be kept `true` after the Event has happened once (until Easer stops, of course).
-The only way to make it `false` is by using a specific Operation (named "Control Script Node Status").
+Except its predecessors (parents) become false (resulting in this node being cleaned), the only way to make it `false` is by using a specific Operation (named "Control Script Node Status").

 ## Repeatable

 "Repeatable" means the corresponding Profile can be triggered again (and again...) when the Event happens again.

 This setting is specifically useful when used together with "persistent".
+It makes no difference to a "volatile" one.

 ## Old notes (no need to read unless interested in history)